nimblecrm/api-docs/docs/responses.rst

 Contacts details
 ----------------

-Typical response to this request is a dictionary with 2 keys (if other doesn't specified by request to API): meta and resources.
+Typical response to this request is a dictionary with 2 keys (unless otherwise specified by the specific API): meta and resources.

 .. _contact-resources-response:

 Contact resources
 ~~~~~~~~~~~~~~~~~

-This field usually contains all data for the contacts, you've requested.
-Here is typical example of Nimble contact
+This field usually contains all data for the contacts you've requested.
+Here is an example of a Nimble contact

 .. code-block:: javascript